 With upwards of 10,000 species of birds globally, I wanted to find out how diverse birds are.
-From the smallest sparrow to the largest eagle, the diversity between species of birds is incredible.
-Find out why birds are one of the most diverse animal groups on Earth.
+The diversity between species of birds is incredible, from the tiniest sparrow to the largest eagle.
+Find out why birds are one of the most diverse animal groups.

-If you want to find out more about why birds are so diverse, then please read on.
+Please read on if you want to learn more about why birds are so diverse.

 Different Species and Orders